14 Top-Rated Beaches in the South of France

 The beaches of Biarritz are outfitted with superb facilities and amenities, such as lounge chair and cabana rentals.
 Fancy restaurants and tea salons (such as the Miremont and Dodin) are found throughout the city.

-One of the most impressive landmarks of Biarritz is the majestic Hôtel du Palais, the lavish Second Empire palace of Emperor Napoleon III and his wife Eugénie.
+One of the most impressive places to visit in Biarritz is the majestic Hôtel du Palais, the lavish Second Empire palace of Emperor Napoleon III and his wife Eugénie.
 In 1893, the palace was converted into a luxury hotel (now a five-star Hyatt).
-Guests experience the ultimate in pampering at this sumptuous beachfront accommodation.
-Tourists may dine at the hotel's restaurants without staying overnight.
+Tourists may dine at the hotel's gourmet restaurants without staying overnight.

 With the Hôtel du Palais in the background, the Grande Plage is the central beach of Biarritz.
 This wide stretch of sandy shoreline is packed with sunbathers during summertime.
 In the high season, lounge chairs and traditional striped beach tents are available for rent.